Kong/docs.konghq.com/app/_src/mesh/guides/deploy-kong-mesh-using-terraform-and-konnect.md

 ### Adding an example policy

-The Kong Mesh documentation policy examples now contain an additional "Terraform" tab showing a Terraform representation of a policy.
+The {{site.mesh_product_name}} documentation policy examples now contain an additional "Terraform" tab showing a Terraform representation of a policy.

 Let's take an example from [MeshTrafficPermission page](/mesh/{{page.release}}/policies/meshtrafficpermission/#allow-all)